qbead/qbeadWebsite/content/book/sight.md

 ![If you move the SpinWheel rapidly in front of your eyes, you will see the purple color separate in two distinct streaks of red and blue.](/images/bookpics/fast_pov_streak.jpg "Picture of a fast-moving SpinWheel")

-These two tools -- faking rich colors by combining just red, green, and blue, and faking a complete static image by very rapidly cycling through incomplete images -- are the basis for many technologies, and are tools we’ll keep using as we program the SpinWheel in more advanced ways.
+These two tools -- faking rich colors by combining just red, green, and blue, and faking a faking one image by rapidly cycling through others -- are the basis for many technologies, and are tools we’ll keep using as we program the SpinWheel in more advanced ways.

 <!--TODO: This further reading box seems inappropriate.
 Use different format for this block-->